Procedure Patterns

 What information can I refer to in Procedures?

-Reference reservation details (dates, payment status, guest count), chat history, Knowledge base, and calendar availability.
+Reference contact details (account status, payment status, key dates), chat history, Knowledge base, and calendar availability.
 More data sources coming soon.When should I use templated replies?

 Use carefully and only when exact wording is mandatory.
 These responses are sent verbatim, requiring very precise “if conditions” to prevent misuse.
 Key considerations:- Use only when specific wording is legally/policy-required